 There are no substitutions for the MPE requirement.
-Incoming students who fit into the following 3 categories are still required to pass the MPE if they want to enroll in Pre-Calculus (MATH 1060Q) and Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q):
+Incoming students who fit into the following 3 categories are still required to pass the MPE if they want to enroll in Pre-Calculus (MATH 1060Q) and/or Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q):

 - Students with AP Math exam credits and/or have high SAT scores.
 Students should consult the Undergraduate Admissions Office website to verify AP Math equivalencies.

 - Students in UConn’s ECE (Early College Experience) Mathematics Program.

 - Students transferring to UConn from other institutions.
 If previous Mathematics courses do not transfer exactly as MATH 1131Q and MATH 1132Q, students can find more information about transfer credits by visiting the Undergraduate Admissions Office website.